 The only thing nicer than having an outdoor kitchen at the cottage is having a kitchen that is accompanied by a bar, dining area, and outdoor living room.

 A complete outdoor living space takes care of all of your cottage hosting needs as an evening on the lake unfolds.
 Your gathering of friends and family can move from pre-dinner mingling to dining al fresco with freshly grilled food, then ease effortlessly into the relaxation and entertainment portion of the evening in a comfy outdoor living room.

 An outdoor bar or beverage station is tailor-made for entertaining at the cottage and keeping your guests happy with a cold beverage.
 Add some high-quality outdoor furniture to your cottage deck or patio to create a dining area where your grilled meals can be enjoyed in the great outdoors.

 Cottage outdoor lounging areas have evolved well beyond setting up a few fold-up chairs and some chaise lounges.
 Modern outdoor living rooms bring all the comfort of an interior living room out to your cottage deck or patio with furniture like couches, love seats, and recliners that are made for outdoor use.
 An ottoman and side and coffee tables can be added to round out your furniture arrangement and make the space feel like more of a living room.

-Adding some Adirondack or Muskoka chairs (a cottage staple) and lounging furniture like a porch swing, rocking chair, or hanging chair fit will right in on a cottage deck or patio.
+Some Adirondack or Muskoka chairs (a cottage staple) and lounging furniture like a porch swing, rocking chair, or hanging chair will fit right in on a cottage deck or patio.